 Agriculture is a compulsory subject from Years 7 to 10 in Farrer Memorial Agricultural High School, Yanco Agricultural High School and James Ruse Agricultural High School.

-From 2023, students can also study agriculture in the new selective class at Richmond High School in conjunction with the Richmond Agricultural College.
+Students can also study agriculture in the new selective class at Richmond High School in conjunction with the Richmond Agricultural College.

 If successful for placement, a Residential student agreement and student medical history must be completed.

 For a boarder placement, extra consideration may be given to students who have brothers or sisters currently boarding at the school and to those living in remote areas.